-Brigadier Kuldip Singh (Retired) Sr. Consultant, NDMA, New Delhi, India the military, he has also participated in Operations Rakshak and Operation Vijay.
+Brigadier Kuldip Singh (retired) a veteran army man was commissioned in the Indian Army (Armoured Corps) in December 1976.
+Apart from regimental, staff, technical, instructional and command appointments in the military, he has also participated in Operations Rakshak and Operation Vijay.
 He Served in India's Defence Research & Development Organisation on two national level projects (1988-1992).
 He was the Director (Intelligence Coordination), Defence Intelligence Agency (2003-2005) and the longest serving (2006-2015) Head of the Defence Wing in the Joint Intelligence Committee, National Security Council Secretariat, Prime Minister's Office, where he specialized in strategic estimates, intelligence handling, Advance Technologies, NBC/CBRN and space technologies.